hb9kns/cronwatch/README.md

-# cronwatch
+# cronwatch script

 mutual crontab/beacon monitor

-_create a local branch with modified script according to your needs, work from there, pull master if updates are available, and merge into local branch_
+_please see source, and help when script is run without arguments!_